 Exceptional Australian women need to be recognised on the public record through the highest level of public recognition in our country; the Australian honours.

-Why, after four decades, are women still underrepresented in the Australian honours?
+Why, after five decades, are women still underrepresented in the Australian honours?

 We believe historical structural disadvantages in the nomination and selection processes prevent women being equally recognised through the Australian honours.
 It’s time these barriers were removed.